Show and Go: A '67/'95 Mustang Built for Speed

 Carbon Fiber all Around

 Along with the wholesale changes came making a body out of carbon fiber, front to rear—well, sort of.
-Instead of painting it once it was finished, Meadors opted to have the car wrapped in a 3M Carbon Fiber wrap so that down the road, if he wanted to change the color scheme, he could do so with little trouble.
-Meadors then painted the 2015 Jeep Wrangler lime green graphics (his favorite color) over the wrap.
-Oddly enough, everywhere Meadors takes the car, people debate if the body is truly carbon fiber or if it's a wrap—it's that well done!
+Instead of painting it once it was finished, Meaders opted to have the car wrapped in a 3M Carbon Fiber wrap so that down the road, if he wanted to change the color scheme, he could do so with little trouble.
+Meaders then painted the 2015 Jeep Wrangler lime green graphics (his favorite color) over the wrap.
+Oddly enough, everywhere Meaders takes the car, people debate if the body is truly carbon fiber or if it's a wrap—it's that well done!

-Soon, this '67 won't be the only autocross Mustang in Meadors' stable.
-Building highly capable classic Mustangs for the autocross course is Meadors' thing, and the next build he's working on is a 1966 wide-body pro-touring Mustang.
+Soon, this '67 won't be the only autocross Mustang in Meaders' stable.
+Building highly capable classic Mustangs for the autocross course is Meaders' thing, and the next build he's working on is a 1966 wide-body pro-touring Mustang.
 We can't wait to see it!